Shemsazatator/Framework/README.md

   - Make directly drink or eat if the player is thirsty or hungry and there is food in the pinv
   - When the player die, no spawn menu but he respawns on the hospital of his side
   - Put a wall limit to separate them
+  - Test duration of music from addExperience file and deathscreen

 # Need to be tested:
   - Gang separation from https://github.com/Shemsazatator/Framework/commit/ae23321b2ffea297a19a971b592a964477b52f86